Banking System, NPA & IBC — Set 10

 Correct Answer: B. RBI provides sandbox framework for testing

+The correct answer is RBI provides sandbox framework for testing.
 RBI provides a regulatory sandbox framework allowing Fintech companies to test innovations in a controlled environment before full-scale deployment.
+This topic is frequently tested in competitive examinations such as RRB NTPC, SSC, and UPSC.

 The Cryptocurrency regulations in India have evolved significantly.
 What is RBI's stance on cryptocurrencies?